Sewage Exposing Mammals To Neurological Disease

 Dr. Stanley Prusiner, an American neuroscientist from the University of California at San Francisco, earned a Nobel Prize in 1997 for discovering and characterizing deadly prions and prion disease, also known as transmissible spongiform encephalopathy (TSE).
 The operative word is “transmissible.”
 Prions are a deadly and unstoppable form of protein that migrates, mutates, multiplies and kills with unparalleled efficiency.
 Prusiner claims that all TSEs, including Alzheimer’s disease, are caused by prions.
 President Obama awarded Prusiner the National Medal of Science in 2010 to recognize the importance of his research.
 According to Prusiner, TSEs all are on the same disease spectrum, which is more accurately described as prion disease.
 Creutzfeldt-Jakob disease is at the extreme end of the spectrum.
 Prusiner’s science is being ignored and we are facing a public health disaster because of the negligence.

-Studies confirm that people and animals dying of prion disease contaminate the environment around them with prions because prions are in the urine, feces, blood, mucus and saliva of each victim.
+Studies confirm that people and animals dying of prion disease contaminate the environment around them with prions because prions are in the skin, urine, feces, blood, mucus and saliva of each victim.
 At the personal level, this is very bad news for caregivers, who are 600 percent more likely to contract the disease from patients.
 A cough, sneeze, utensils and drinking glasses all become lethal pathways.
 Once an item is contaminated, it’s impossible to sterilize.
 The human prion is resistant to both heat and chemicals.
 It’s reported that prions released from people are up to a hundred thousand times more difficult to deactivate than prions from most animals.

 Ignorance, negligence, fraud and corruption are fanning the flames today.
 We’re facing an environmental nightmare that also is contributing to an identical surge in autism.